-We’re a Canadian not-for-profit online publication dedicated to cultural criticism — mainly film and theatre — through an interdisciplinary and feminist lens.
+We’re a Canadian not-for-profit online publication dedicated to a collaborative approach to cultural criticism — mainly film and theatre — through multiple lenses.

 When we love a film, we shout about it.
 We dive deep with Special Issues, which feature multiple articles looking at a single film or subject from multiple angles.
 We articulate why we love something and what makes it so great.

 We only cover films we care about.
 And we’re often the first (or only) publication to cover hidden foreign and independent gems.
 At festivals, we seek out under-the-radar films by emerging filmmakers.